-⭐️ When cutting the butter into the flour, you want to be as quick as possible so that the butter does not warm up.
-Cold butter = flaky, tender biscuits
+I use my food processor to make biscuits.
+It does a great job of quickly cutting the cold butter into our flour mixture.
+When cutting the butter into the flour, you want to be as quick as possible so the butter does not warm up.
+Cold butter = flaky, tender homemade biscuits.
+You can do this by hand (I’ve included a tip below the recipe).

 When the butter and flour look crumbly, we stir in milk (or use buttermilk), and then form the dough.
 You want biscuit dough to look shaggy, with lots of specks of butter.